 - Keratoconus– GP lenses provide the clearest vision possible to help correct severe vision difficulties.

-- Irregular corneal shape– GP lenses can be prescribed for a range of corneal distortions or fragile corneas.
+- Corneal Conditions– GP lenses can be prescribed for a range of corneal distortions or fragile corneas.

 - Myopia management – GP lenses are used for ortho-k treatments and are worn overnight to reshape the cornea in an attempt to stop or slow down the progression of myopia.